Can Medical Records be used in the Dedham District Court?

 A defense attorney can make the argument that because their client was not allowed to have a medical assessment, the prosecution cannot say beyond a reasonable doubt that any signs or symptoms observed at the scene of the arrest can be attributed to alcohol instead of a medical condition.
-The defense attorney can bring the issue up at trial and show the jurors or judge that, because a police officer did not do their due diligence when checking whether the person was experiencing a medical issue, the prosecutor cannot make the claim that the person’s condition was due to alcohol consumption.Understanding the Impact of Obtaining Medical Attention
+The defense attorney can bring the issue up at trial and show the jurors or judge that, because a police officer did not do their due diligence when checking whether the person was experiencing a medical issue, the prosecutor cannot make the claim that the person’s condition was due to alcohol consumption.Understanding The Impact Of Using Medical Records In Court

 When a person receives medical attention after a Dedham OUI arrest, it can help their case if there is something medical going on that could explain any symptoms commonly confused with signs of intoxication.